 One of the country’s most distinctive features is its rich diversity of cultures, a heritage derived from its ethnic mix of some of the world’s oldest civilisations.
 This potpourri of race and culture has enabled Malaysians to speak at least two, and even three, languages – Malay (the national language), English, Mandarin, Tamil and other Asian languages.
 Living in such a cosmopolitan environment, Malaysians are warm, friendly people who easily accept foreigners into their circle of friends.
 In Malaysia, not only are there abundant business opportunities, you can expect unique, colourful experiences and lasting friendships.

-Malaysia remains among the top 10 retirement destinations in the 2021 International Global Retirement Index by International Living.
-Among reasons cited was Malaysia’s low cost of living, temperate weather as well as affordable healthcare.
+Malaysia remains among the top retirement destinations due to the country’s relatively lower cost of living, temperate weather as well as affordable healthcare.
 Our world-class healthcare services are fully equipped with modern and sophisticated infrastructure.
 It is easy to get an appointment to see a specialist here.
 It is a simple process of registering at a hospital and waiting in line to see the doctor of your choice.

 In Malaysia, locals and tourists are treated by some of the most highly trained doctors and healthcare professionals in the region.
 The Joint Commission International (JCI), which is recognised as the world’s most trusted name in accreditation, acknowledges the available talent in the country.
 In 2021, Datuk Dr. Jacob Thomas became the first Malaysian to be appointed as JCI’s Chairman.